-- Infringing a smoking prohibition. - Distracting other players by making noise, using a mobile phone, etc. - Throwing a club. - Striking equipment in anger (with a club or by kicking). - Damaging the soil by slamming a club to the ground. - Violently putting the flagstick back in the hole. - Being under the influence of alcohol or illegal substances.
+- Infringing a smoking prohibition. - Distracting other players by making noise, using mobile phone etc. - Throwing a club. - Striking equipment in anger (with a club or by kicking). - Damaging the soil by striking it with a club. - Violently putting back the flagstick in the hole. - Being under the influence of alcohol or illegal substances.

-Serious misconduct in failing to meet the Code's standards may cause immediate general penalty or even disqualification, possibly followed by an appearance before the ffgolf Disciplinary Committee.
+Serious misconduct in failing to meet the Code's standards may cause immediate general penalty or even disqualification, possibly followed by an appearance before the ffgolf disciplinary Committee.